 Ministry to Armed Forces personnel is a continuing need in our diocese.
 Large numbers of young people continue to enter and serve in the military, and subsequently return to civilian life at the end of their tour of duty.
 Parochial ministry to those who serve in the Armed Forces should include prayers and recognition when they leave for active duty, when they return home on leave, and when they finally return to civilian status.
 Caring for their families while the loved one is deployed is also part of our call.
 Placing service men and women on parish mailings lists and sending them an occasional letter does much to cement home ties and bring the service person home as an active parishioner.

 Did you know that veterans are 10 times more likely to go to clergy than all other Mental Health Providers?
-Our military and veterans often don’t know where to go to for help, compassionate care and support.
 Often they are seeking a more comfortable place, like a church or clergy for help with their problems.
 We can be there for them!
 In association with the Military Chaplain Association, the “Veteran/Military Friendly Congregation (VMFC) was conceived to promote a sense of community, acceptance and support for Veterans and their families.”
 Our churches can be those places where our military and veterans find support.

 A key aspect of our Diocesan Military Ministry is to build programs that act as a support structure for military members, veterans, and their family members in our parishes.
 Building Military Ministries in each congregation is our goal.